09 Aug FAQ about life on a Russian train

 III.
 Life on the train

 Are there any sockets in the carriage?

 It depends on the carriage type.
 In the worst case, you will have 220 V socket at the end of the carriage, right in front of the WC.
 In new coupe carriages, each berth has a socket.
 Moreover, there is a socket in each WC specifically for the electric shaver.

 What’s with the cell-phone connection?

 When arriving in cities you will have the connection, but while going in between the towns you won’t be able to use your phone.
-Try to avoid relying on your phone while you are travelling along the Trans-Siberian railway.
+Try to avoid relying on your phone while you are traveling along the Trans-Siberian railway.